Kitware/VolView/docs/toolbar.md

 ### Segment configuration

-If VolView loads a JSON file matching the schema below, segments are added to the registries.
-Paint, rectangles and polygons share `segments`; rulers have their own `rulerSegments`.
+If VolView loads a JSON file matching the schema below, segments are added to the registry.
+Paint, rectangles, polygons and rulers all share `segments`.
 Every appearance field is optional and means the app default when absent.

 ```json
 {